Aliases for ABCB5 Gene

 GeneCards Summary for ABCB5 Gene

 ABCB5 (ATP-Binding Cassette, Sub-Family B (MDR/TAP), Member 5) is a Protein Coding gene.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and ABC-family proteins mediated transport.
-GO annotations related to this gene include ATPase activity, coupled to transmembrane movement of substances and efflux transmembrane transporter activity.
+GO annotations related to this gene include ATPase activity and efflux transmembrane transporter activity.
 An important paralog of this gene is ABCB11.

 UniProtKB/Swiss-Prot for ABCB5 Gene